-Humanities, Social Sciences, Communication
+Humanities, Social Sciences, and Communication

 Three Main Programs